vonovak/react-native-theme-control/docs/install.md

 ### Expo

-First, make sure that `userInterfaceStyle` in `expo` entry in expo config file is set to `automatic`.
+First, make sure that `userInterfaceStyle` in `expo` entry in expo config file is set to `automatic` and install `expo-system-ui` [as documented](https://docs.expo.dev/develop/user-interface/color-themes/#configuration).

 ```json
 {